 To have an impactful IT audit you need the right set of tools.
 You can use Kali Linux OS as it contains a suite of useful tools as mentioned below.
-Setup Kali-Linux either by dual-booting or running in a virtual machine.
+Set up Kali-Linux either by dual-booting or running on a virtual machine.

 This tool is a good choice for reconnaissance in black-box testing.
 You don’t even need to install it.
 Just download it and run the program by using the below script:

 This will open up the interface and let you select the type of recon you want and then once you enter the target IP, it will scan it for you.